Lotemp/SarcasmSIGN/README.md

 # Sarcasm SIGN: Interpreting Sarcasm with Sentiment Based Monolingual Machine Translation

-Lotem Peled, Roi Reichart [pdf](https://arxiv.org/pdf/1704.06836.pdf)
+Lotem Peled, Roi Reichart [(pdf)](https://arxiv.org/pdf/1704.06836.pdf)

 ## Overview

-This repository contains the Sarcasm SIGN dataset, a parallel corpus of sarcastic tweets and their non-sarcastic interpretations, as created by human experts.
+This repository contains the **Sarcasm SIGN dataset**, a parallel corpus of sarcastic tweets and their non-sarcastic interpretations, as created by human experts.
 This corpus was created as part of our paper *Sarcasm SIGN: Interpreting Sarcasm with Sentiment Based
 Monolingual Machine Translation* which will be presented in ACL 2017.
 The repository contains two folders: "corpus" which contains the data files as well as the instructions for our human experts; and "preprocess" which contains code for preprocessing the data and preparing it for a MT system (see ReadMe in preprocess folder).

 ## Characteristics